peterjobes/jekyll-now/_posts/2019-07-12-sunderland-5k.md

 So, remembering it was the Sunderland 5k, I headed south after work.
 It's got a reputation as as a quick race and it attracts a strong field.

 There are two races, with women and over fifty men setting off first.
-The way it's divided felt a little forced.
-If two races are needed for numbers, is the approach of doing so by time not better?
-It was great to see some good quick finishes in that one setting the bar high though.
+It was great to see some good quick finishes in that one setting the bar high.

 >The Sunderland 5k ... it's got a reputation as as a quick race and it attracts a strong field.